Skip to main content

 Gabriela Freedland

-Gabriela Freedland (she/her) is an incoming freshman majoring in Cognitive Science at Revelle.
-Her goal with Cognitive Science is to expand her knowledge of it in the field of prosthetics.
-Gabriela has seen how debilitating it is for her grandma to lose feeling in her fingertips, as her musical outlet of the piano disappears.
-Figuring out the connections between mind and body and manipulating them to work well with prosthetics drives her passion.
+Gabriela Freedland (she/her) is a second-year majoring in Cognitive Science at Revelle.
+Her goal with Cognitive Science is to expand her knowledge of it in the field of machine learning.
+Gabriela finds it fascinating to study the implications and connections between Artificial Intelligence and the mind.
+Figuring out the connections between mind and body and manipulating them to work well with, and not against, technology is a passion of hers.
 Besides her love for studies, Gabriela would love to provide representation for the Latinx community in this underrepresented field and to serve as a role model who can bring about positive change.

 • Bianca Frias